psyked/portfolio-2018/content/posts/resize-multiple-images-and-package-them-for-e-mail-transmission-introducing-imagesizer/index.md

 ---
 path: /blog/resize-multiple-images-and-package-them-for-e-mail-transmission-introducing-imagesizer/
 layout: post
 title: Resize multiple images and package them for e-mail transmission - introducing ImageSizer!
+image: imagesizer1.jpg
 date: 2008-12-02T11:45:30Z
 tags:
   - imagesizer
   - air
   - fzip
 ---

 Or should I say, _finally_ introducing ImageSizer.
 If you've been here previously in the last couple of weeks, you might have noticed that a couple of links to an ImageSizer application have been floating around.
 Back in September (at Flash on the Beach) [Mark](http://www.mmtdigital.co.uk/RVE31d5c7769e694a7cbc286c1c1b2c4fd8,,.aspx), our far-to-clever-for-his-own-good student showed me the inital work on an application he'd been working on for a couple of days - the subtley named ImageSizer.